david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 **Sample 1: Human Pose Estimation**

 This demo detects people and draws a stick figure inside them to show limb positions.
 This model has already been converted for use with OpenVINO.
 - Requires downloading the human-pose-estimation-0001 (ICV) Model.
-(KAT- Where from?)
 - Requires video or camera input.

 General Syntax: